 To avoid unit damage when pressure testing gas piping, isolate the unit from the gas supply piping.
-The gas pressure applied to the unit should never exceed 14" W.C.
+For both Natural Gas and Propane, the gas pressure applied to the unit should never exceed 14" W.C.
 (3.49 kPa).
 Leak test all external piping thoroughly using a soap and water solution or suitable equivalent.
 The gas piping used must meet all applicable codes.